jaseknighter/splnkr/README.md

 * additional features tbd

 ## credits
-splnkr leverages the [stonesoup](https://github.com/schollz/stonesoup) script developed by @infinitedigits/@schollz
+* splnkr leverages the [stonesoup](https://github.com/schollz/stonesoup) script developed by @infinitedigits/@schollz
+* this project was inspired by the [lines discussion](https://llllllll.co/t/re-deconstructing-jan-jelineks-zwischen/46577/4) about Jan Jelinek’s album “Zwischen” initiated by Matt Lowery